• The Grassroots Governance Journal (TGGJ)

 The Grassroots Governance Journal (ISSN:0973-0257) is a reviewed bi-annual research journal, published in June and December and promoted by the Academy of Grassroots Studies and Research of India, Tirupati.
 The journal was launched by Shri Shivraj V. Patil, Speaker of Tenth Lok Sabha, on 25th August, 2003 at Tirupati.
 The journal is ably supported by a high profiled Editorial Board Members with academic contributions, under the Chairmanship of Dr. Subhash C. Kashyap, eminent Constitutional expert and Former Secretary-General of Lok Sabha, New Delhi.
 It is committed to study and research on issues, problems, prospects and future challenges of Panchayati Raj Institutions and Nagar Palika Institutions and become a vehicle of advanced study of comparative grassroots democratic institutions and decentralised governance in contemporary rural India.

-Dr. D. Sundar Ram, Director of AGRASRI is the Editor of The Grassroots Governance Journal.
+Dr. D. Sundar Ram, , Director of AGRASRI, is the Editor of The Grassroots Governance Journal.
 It aims to stimulate and develop future debate on areas of topical concern in grassroots polity and governance.
 It will provide a forum for the multi-disciplinary and inter-disciplinary study of contemporary rural development issues of concern to India while encouraging a closer interaction between social sciences and policy making.
-The Journal is being published with the financial assistance of Indian Council of Social Science Research, (ICSSR), New Delhi.
+The Indian Council of Social Science Research, (ICSSR), New Delhi, has provided publication grant to the journal for 5 years from 2011-2012 to 2015-2016.
+The Grassroots Governance Journal is listed in the UGC approved Journals in the Year-2017.

 The journal invites policy makers, researchers, social scientists, civil servants, academicians, parliamentarians, social activists and students in social sciences to share their research and or experiences in various forms- from full length papers and case studies to comments and vignettes of experimental learning.
 The AGRASRI will appreciate receiving journals/periodicals/research publications from other Institutes/Organisations in exchange of The Grassroots Governance Journal.